joon6093/jpa-nplus1-detector/README.md

 ```

 ## 📄 Logging Example
-Here’s an example of what the log will look like when an N+1 issue is detected
+Here’s an example of what the log will look like when an N+1 issue is detected.
 ```
 2024-08-19T13:04:22.645+09:00 WARN 4296 --- i.j.detector.aop.NPlusOneDetectionAop : N+1 issue detected: 'select b1_0.author_id,b1_0.id,b1_0.title from book b1_0 where b1_0.author_id=?' was executed 2 times.
 ```